brandonmandzik/nx-fizzbuzz/README.md

     ...
 }
 ```
-This json document tells NX how to handled the application related commands.
-Targets in this case are the nx run-commands for the specific application.
+This json document tells Nx how to handled the application related commands.
+Targets in this case are the Nx run-commands for the specific application.
 E.g. `test` is defined and tells it what to do underneath.
 See the following:
 ```
 // python native command
 $ python3 -m pytest -v